dylan-lang/opendylan/documentation/source/library-reference/system/locators.rst

    :signature: resolve-locator (locator) => (resolved-locator)

    :parameter locator: An instance of :class:`<physical-locator>`.
-   :value simplified-locator: An instance of :class:`<physical-locator>`.
+   :value resolved-locator: An instance of :class:`<physical-locator>`.

 .. generic-function:: string-as-locator